Chefs Plate vs. Good Food

 Click this promotional link and insert one of the Chefs Plate promo codes below to become eligible for the discount offer.

 Chefs Plate vs. Good Food Meal Choices

 Overall, Chefs Plate and Good Food offer comparable meal options in terms of a variety of meat, poultry, seafood, and vegetables.
 The recipes are also comparable in terms of caloric intake.
 Good Food offers 350 calories per serving, while Chefs Plate meals are 400 calories per serving.
 Chefs Plate takes good care of those customers who have food allergies by offering a list of allergens to them.
 With Good Food, this list is not available at the moment.

 What You Get With Either Chefs Plate or Goodfood

-I thought that it was worth noting here that these two leading Canadian food subscription boxes have much more in common, than they do “in different”.
-The main question you should ask yourself is not what is the best Canadian meal kit but whether you meal kits are a perfect fit for you.
+I thought that it was worth noting here that these two leading Canadian food subscription boxes have much more in common than not.
+The main question you should ask yourself is not what the best Canadian meal kit is, but whether your meal kits are a perfect fit for you.

-While my family preferred the taste of Chefs Plate vs the taste of Goodfood, it’s key to understand that taste is subjective.
-In addition to trying these meal kits personally, we’ve talked to many of our friends and family into trying these meal kits and giving us their opinions.
-Finally, in order to make this Chefs Plate vs Goodfood review as comprehensive as possible, we scanned review sites, Youtube unboxings, and various social media platforms to get as many first-hand looks as possible.
-While Chefs Plate seemed to win out roughly 75% of the time based on taste, there were several Canadians that preferred Goodfood.
-Many reviewers had only tried three meals of each, which isn’t a big enough sample size to be relevant in my opinion.
+While my family preferred the taste of Chef’s Plate vs the taste of Goodfood, it’s key to understand that taste is subjective.
+In addition to trying these meal kits personally, we’ve talked many of our friends and family into trying these meal kits and giving us their opinions.
+Finally, in order to make this Chefs Plate vs Good Food review as comprehensive as possible, we scanned review sites, YouTube unboxings, and various social media platforms to get as many first-hand looks as possible.
+While Chef’s Plate seemed to win out roughly 75% of the time based on taste, there were several Canadians that preferred Goodfood.
+Many reviewers had only tried three meals of each, which isn’t a big enough sample size to be relevant, in my opinion.